electrikmilk/preview-shortcut/README.md

 - [ ] A lot of the code is a rough draft and needs refactoring.
 - [ ] Most actions are not defined, meaning raw action data shows up instead, or they do not look exactly like what they look like in the Shortcuts app.
-- [ ] Plans to display metadata about the Shortcut, like what inputs it accepts, etc.
+- [ ] Plans to display more metadata about the Shortcut, like what inputs it accepts, etc.
 - [ ] Optional components for JS frameworks instead of having to use a DOM selector.

 These are growing pains and are planned to be resolved by version 1.0.